seorenn/SRChoco/README.md

 Implementations of 'Launch at Login'.

-NOTE: This feature supports NON-SANDBOX Environments only.
+NOTE: This module will move to another repository.

 TODO